-25 of the Best Examples of Effective FAQ Pages
+25 Best Examples Of Effective FAQ Pages

 Pinterest’s Help Center takes simplicity to the next level.

-The design and information provided are clearly prioritized for the mobile user combining visual and textual triggers.
+The design and information provided are prioritized for the mobile user by combining visual and textual triggers.

+FAQ resources should place function first, and that’s clear in this example.

 22. Elite Island Holidays UK

-Elite Island Holidays’ FAQs are driven by audience needs and clearly set out to answer peoples holiday dilemmas from preparation through to last minute help and support.
+The audience’s needs drive Elite Island Holidays’ FAQs and set out to answer people’s holiday dilemmas, from preparation to last-minute help and support.

 The blog nature of the answers means that the site visitor doesn’t need to travel beyond the FAQs page for help.

-BBC’s Help Section is fun, visually driven, and even provides useful information on how to use the FAQ section.
+Airtable’s Help Center is fun, visually driven, and even provides helpful information on how to use the FAQ section.

-Making a help resource fun isn’t easy, however, the BBC has achieved this.
+Making a help resource fun isn’t easy.
+However, Airtable has achieved this.

+I like to be objective (as much as possible with opinion-based topics like this) and consider FAQ pages that stand out with clear purpose and thought.

 24. Pretty Little Thing

-The FAQs on Pretty Little Thing tells you their audience immediately and position the design and content accordingly.
+The FAQs on Pretty Little Thing immediately tell their audience and position the design and content accordingly.

 The FAQs also appear well thought out and enticing to interact with.

-Foresters Friendly Society’s FAQs, Help Center, and Tools/Guide Resource bring lots of information-rich segmented guides and financial tools into a single place.
+First Direct’s FAQs, Help Center, and Tools/Guide Resource brings many information-rich segmented guides and financial tools into one place.

 Making often complex and dry financial topics straightforward and accessible is not easy, but this section does it well.